Varig Flight 810

 Varig Flight 810 was a scheduled international passenger flight from Rio de Janeiro to Los Angeles with stopovers in Lima, Bogotá, Panama City, and Mexico City.
-On 27 November 1962, the Boeing 707-441 operating the route crashed into a mountain on approach to Lima, killing all 97 passengers and crew.
+On 27 November 1962, the Boeing 707 operating the route crashed into a mountain on an approach to Lima, killing all 97 passengers and crew.
 At the time it was the deadliest aviation accident in Peru until being surpassed by LANSA Flight 502 in 1971 and later Faucett Perú Flight 251 in 1996.

 Background

 Aircraft

 The aircraft involved was a Boeing 707-441 powered by four Rolls-Royce Conway 508 engines, registered PP-VJB to Varig.
-At the time of the accident, the aircraft was two years old and sustained 6,326 flight hours; its certificate of airworthiness (CofA) was issued 12 September 1962 and was due to expire on 22 May 1963.
+At the time of the accident, the aircraft was two years old and had accumulated 6,326 flight hours; its certificate of airworthiness (CofA) was issued on 12 September 1962 and was due to expire on 22 May 1963.

 Crew

-Due to having two sets of crew on board, 17 crew members were aboard the flight, of which eight were cockpit crew.
+Due to having two sets of crew on board, 17 crew-members were aboard the flight, of whom eight were cockpit crew.
 The cockpit crews consisted of: